Hambleden Valley, Turville and Fingest

 The hamlet of Skirmett consists of a string of brick and timber-framed cottages or various ages that hug the Fingest to Hambleden road.
 The former church and the police house have been converted to private homes.
 The pub, The Frog, started life in the 18th century as a coaching inn.
 As with the other three pubs you pass on the walk, it is currently listed in The Good Pub Guide.

 Turn left up the road signposted to Frieth and Lane End.
 After 50m turn right off the road onto a footpath signposted The Chiltern Way.
 This path now extends south in a more or less straight line for some 2 miles/3.5km to take you back to Hambleden along the floor of the Hambleden Valley.
 Take some care when you meet the first crossing lane 500m after leaving the road.
 The path does a slight left/right dogleg then continues to the right of a hedge.
 Later the path briefly joins a small road near Colstrope Farm.
+After crossing some open fields you reach the small village of Pheasants Hill.
+Cross over a small lane and continue along and narrow footpath between high hedges, until you reach open farmland again.
+Continue straight ahead following the Chiltern Way footpath.
 As you approach Hambleden, the path bends right to meet a road.

 The Hambleden valley extends north from the River Thames and, like most Chilterns valleys, was largely sculpted by glacial meltwaters during the recent Ice Age.
 The surrounding chalk hillsides have poor, thin soils and are heavily wooded.
 The thicker soils on the valley floor support crop growing and become water meadows for cattle grazing towards the Thames.
 This area was a focus for early settlement: the remains of two Roman villas have been found between Hambleden and Mill End, with further Roman remains found at Skirmett.